Keys & Tips for Online Teaching Success

 Communication is always key, and it's essential to keep in touch and interact with students, no matter where you are.
 While email is always an option., we offer additional tools that help you keep communication manageable, quick, and personable.

 - D2L Brightspace Announcements

-- Communicate about deadlines by adding due dates to your D2L Assignments, Quizes, and Discussions.
+- Communicate about deadlines by adding due dates to your D2L Assignments, Quizzes, and Discussions.

 - Encourage students to turn on notifications in D2L to get emails and/or text message updates.

-- Create and share a two minute course tour video using MediaSpace to show students where to find what they need in D2L and/or other tech you use.
+- Create and share a two-minute course tour video using MediaSpace to show students where to find what they need in D2L and/or another tech you use.